-Rather than putting all your proverbial eggs into one company’s basket of shares, you’ll have assets spread out across a large number of stock options — and you won’t have to spend dozens of hours doing the requisite research and manual transactions you’d otherwise have to to get that kind of broad market exposure.
+Rather than putting all your proverbial eggs into one company’s basket of shares, you’ll have assets spread out across a large number of stock options.
+You won’t have to spend dozens of hours doing the requisite research and manual transactions you’d otherwise have to to get that kind of broad market exposure.

 Mutual funds and ETFs have a whole lot in common.
 They’re both pools of money that are invested into an array of stocks, bonds, and potentially other securities and assets.
 These investment allocations are made and managed by third party individuals or corporations, which takes the burden of doing all that stock-buying off your shoulders.

-For one thing, mutual funds are actively managed.
+For one thing, mutual funds (except for index funds) are actively managed funds.
 That means a qualified financial professional is actively watching how the mutual fund’s assets are performing and making adjustments to allocations as necessary.
 That kind of supervision can help investors feel more secure about the risk they’re taking, though it is always still possible to lose money on the market.

 On the other hand, ETFs can be traded on a day-to-day basis, just like individual stocks.
-Although they’re less likely to be under active management, you can make the decision to buy and sell them yourself whenever you’d like — which gives some investors a welcome sense of control.
+Although they’re less likely to be under active management, you can make the decision to buy or sell them yourself whenever you’d like.
+This gives some investors a welcome sense of control.

-Although they’re very similar, understanding the drawbacks and benefits of ETFs and mutual funds can help you decide which type of investment will work best for your goals.
+Although they’re very similar, understanding the drawbacks and benefits of each can help you decide which type of investment will work best for your goals.
 Here’s a brief overview.

 - may allow lower start-up investments.
 In most cases, you can buy a single share of an ETF, which may start at quite a low price depending on their market value that day.
 Mutual funds, on the other hand, generally have a higher required buy-in threshold.